reframe-hpc/reframe/docs/config_reference.rst

    .. py:function:: json_formatter(record: object, extras: Dict[str, str], ignore_keys: Set[str]) -> str

       :arg record: The prepared log record.
-         The log record is a simple Python object with all the attributes listed in :attr:`~config.logging.handlers.format`, as well as all the default Python `log record <https://docs.python.org/3.8/library/logging.html#logrecord-attributes>`__ attributes.
+         The log record is a simple Python object with all the placeholders listed in :attr:`~config.logging.handlers.format`, as well as all the default Python `log record <https://docs.python.org/3.8/library/logging.html#logrecord-attributes>`__ placeholders.
          In addition to those, there is also the special :attr:`__rfm_check__` attribute that contains a reference to the actual test for which the performance is being logged.
       :arg extras: Any extra attributes specified in :attr:`~config.logging.handlers_perflog..httpjson..extras`.
       :arg ignore_keys: The set of keys specified in :attr:`~config.logging.handlers_perflog..httpjson..ignore_keys`.
-         ReFrame always adds the default Python log record attributes in this set.
+         ReFrame always adds the default Python log record placeholders in this set.
       :returns: A string representation of the JSON record to be sent to the server or :obj:`None` if the record should not be sent to the server.

    .. note::